Monsterbirdlimited/sosdsktp/README.md

-# SOSCap
+# SOSdsktp

 # A simple Wayland compatible Screen and Audio Recording utility.
+# Desktop Mode ONLY.
+See SOSCap.

 # Created by Cptnrogers with help from Thimslugga (BroknBottle).